danforthcenter/plantcv/docs/psII_tutorial.md

 the images plot to the screen.
 This allows users to visualize and optimize each step on individual test images and small test sets before workflows are deployed over whole datasets.

-PSII images (3 in a set; F0, Fmin, and Fmax) are captured directly following a saturating fluorescence pulse (red light; 630 nm).
+PSII images (3 in a set; Fdark, Fmin (F0), and Fmax) are captured directly following a saturating fluorescence pulse (red light; 630 nm).
 These three PSII images can be used to calculate Fv/Fm (efficiency of photosystem II) for each pixel of the plant.
 Unfortunately, our PSII imaging cabinet has a design flaw when capturing images of plants with vertical architecture.
 You can read more about how we validated this flaw using our PSII